- Resource Center

 Choruses have also built their own solutions using legacy software like Microsoft Access and Filemaker Pro.

-We recommend this article on Finding the Right Donor Database for Your Non-profit to help you learn about the options that are out there.
+We recommend this link to help you learn about the options that are out there.
 The article lists current database solutions organized by small, medium and large organization size.

 Remember that your GALA 411 Advisor team is also here to consult with you on your specific needs.